Word@Work, Let God's Word energise your working day!

 1 Thessalonians 2:7-9

 Gospel ministers are, at times, characterised as strident and harsh propagandists who promote their cause but do not care for people.
 That is not true gospel ministry.
-The apostle used his own example to demonstrate the normal way in which God's servants should treat the people they are sent to serve (1 Peter 5:1-3).
+The apostle used his own example: he used to be a violent zealot (Acts 22:3-5) but after he encountered Jesus he changed - demonstrating Jesus’ character in the way he treated the people God sent him to serve.
+Peter’s previously fiery personality was similarly transformed (1 Peter 5:1-3).
+Gentleness is one of the fruits of the Spirit (Galatians 5:23), and was a distinctive mark of Christ's ministry (Acts 10:38).

 Gospel Encouragement